gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 ### DeleteLocalBlob

-A *Component Repository* SHOULD implement a method for uploading *local blobs* as specified in this chapter.
+A *Component Repository* SHOULD implement a method for deleting *local blobs* as specified in this chapter.

 **Description**: Deletes a local blob. *localAccessInfo* is the *Component Repository* specific information you got when you uploaded the local blob.